Israel – Japan Tax Treaty

 Relocation

-1. City Planning Tax: This tax is imposed to cover the cost of urban development projects and public facilities.
-The tax rate for city planning tax can range from 0.3% to 1.0% of the assessed value of the land and buildings.
+City Planning Tax: This tax is imposed to cover the cost of urban development projects and public facilities.
+The tax is imposed at a rate of 0.3%.

 For more information on money transfers abroad, click here.